· Consult the Class Schedule available on the college's website for days, times, and location.

 All NUR 110 Sections must purchase the NUR 110: Foundations of Nursing Course Outline booklet, Rochester: Monroe Community College.

-Student uniforms must be purchased at the MCC Bookstore or through Uniform Village (UV Image Experts) at Jefferson Plaza.
+Student uniforms must be purchased through Uniform Village (UV Image Experts) at Jefferson Plaza.
 Any questions should be directed to the Nursing Department Office at 292-2034; problems are to be directed to UV Image Experts/Uniform Village at 424-1550.
 A deposit is required when you place the order.
 Information about the required MCC uniform is provided in a handout students receive at the time they register for their nursing courses.

-Students must carry professional liability (malpractice) insurance.
-Each semester, the premiums are included on the tuition bill.
-Current premiums are: $8.00 for malpractice and $5.00 for accident coverages.
+Students must carry professional liability (malpractice) and accident insurance.
+Each semester, these premiums are included on the tuition bill.
 Students must also have active Health Insurance for their entire time in the nursing program.

 In order to participate in clinical laboratory sessions, all students in the nursing program must maintain current CPR certification for infant, child, adult, two person rescuer and resuscitation mask (cardiopulmonary resuscitation/certification for the professional rescuer).
 Certification must include the Automated External Defibrillator (AED) component.
 Certification by the American Red Cross (Professional Rescuer), or American Heart Association (BLS Provider), are accepted.
 Each student must bring a copy of current certification to the Nursing Department Office no later than January 15th for students entering NUR 111 in the Spring Semester, and August 15th for students entering NUR 111 in the Fall Semester.
 Recertification is necessary by the expiration date on the card or letter.
 If there are problems regarding CPR certification contact the Nursing Department secretary, 292-2034.